We use forensic research methods to map complex systems and their impacts.

 6. Chicken Shit/Cachu Iar essays published by the Dark Mountain Journal and in audio by the Farmerama Podcast.

 7. Photojournalism published by the British Journal of Photography and the World Photography Organisation, and shortlisted for international photography awards.
+Shortlisted for the 2026 Tenacious Journalism Awards.

 8. Consecutive presentations at the Oxford Real Farming Conference, on Chicken Shit/Cachu Iar and Muck Maps